-In our study, a significantly higher percentage of children were treated with an ACE inhibitor compared to the KIMONO study (29% vs. 17%, respectively).
-In most of our children, treatment with an ACE inhibitor was started due to renal protection (19/28 (68%)), whereas in the KIMONO study, the indications for an ACE inhibitor were mostly proteinuria or hypertension.
-The mean age at treatment initiation is approximately the same in both our and the KIMONO study (10.2 years (SD 3.2 years) and 9.8 years (SD 5.5 years), respectively).
+CAKUT - congenital anomalies of the kidney and urinary tract; UTI - urinary tract infection; US - ultrasound at treatment initiation is approximately the same in both our and the KIMONO study [10.2 years (SD 3.2 years) and 9.8 years (SD 5.5 years), respectively].
 However, the main difference between these two studies was that the KIMONO study included not only children with CSK but also those with acquired SFK [4].